urbanairship/techladder/ce.md

 ### Domain Knowledge

-Basic computer science skills; some knowledge of coding in one or more languages, and some experience with web, mobile, or data programming, able to provide basic troubleshooting across the major parts of the stack; can follow SOPs accurately; knows when to seek assistance.
+Basic computer science skills; some knowledge of coding in one or more languages, and some experience with web, mobile, or data programming; able to provide basic troubleshooting across the major parts of the stack; can follow SOPs accurately; knows when to seek assistance.
 Good written and verbal skills.

 ### Teaching and Mentoring